The Red Lily: Censorship concerns

 The film industry created the National Association of the Motion Picture Industry in 1916 in an effort to preempt censorship by states and municipalities, and it used a list of subjects called the "Thirteen Points" which film plots were to avoid.
 However, prostitution was not explicitly barred so long as it was not forcible (i.e., white slavery), and aspects of the prostitute’s work were not present in the film.

+Despite the presence of the National Associate of the Motion Picture Industry, The Red Lily still endured multiple cuts in Kansas by the Kansas Board of Review.